OpenLiberty/liberty-tools-intellij/README.md

 | View unit test report (Maven)        | View the unit test report file if it exists at `/target/site/surefire-report.html`.                                                                                                                                                                                                                                                                                                                                      |
 | View test report (Gradle)            | Open the test report file, if it exists at the `build/reports/tests/test/index.html` default location.
 This action command is available only to Gradle projects.
 Gradle projects have only a single action command for test result reporting.                                                                                                                                                                             |

-## External settings
+## Settings

-Liberty Tools for IntelliJ IDEA honours the following external settings:
+#### IntelliJ settings:
-- Maven home path set in the **Preferences > Build, Execution, Deployment > Build Tools > Maven** window when running Liberty dev mode on Maven projects.
+- The Maven home path that is set in the **Settings > Build, Execution, Deployment > Build Tools > Maven** window when you run Liberty dev mode on Maven projects.
-- Gradle JVM set in the **Preferences > Build, Execution, Deployment > Build Tools > Gradle** window when running Liberty dev mode on Gradle projects.
+- The Gradle Distribution that is set in the **Settings > Build, Execution, Deployment > Build Tools > Gradle** window when you run Liberty dev mode on Gradle projects.

+#### Environment Variables:
+- The **JAVA_HOME** system environment variable in the current terminal is used when you run Liberty dev mode in any project.

 ## Requirements